-If a decision is made to implement Council Tax Premiums as set out in the report then an initial increase in Council Tax income would be gained in the sum of £474,167 based on figures as at 1 September 2019.
-If initiatives are successful in bringing empty properties back in to use then the amount received from Council Tax Premiums will reduce accordingly.
+If a decision is made to implement Council Tax Premiums as set out in the Cabinet report of 14 October 2019 then an initial increase in Council Tax income would be gained in the sum of £474,167 based on figures as at 1 September 2019.
+If initiatives are successful in bringing empty properties back in to use, then the amount received from Council Tax premiums will reduce accordingly.